 Stadium Erika is what I’d call a ‘decent effort’, with a Dewgong slotted in with Surf and Blizzard to ward off the Fire and Flying-types, and a similar Ice Beam/Thunderbolt toting Clefable there for good measure, but what Erika gets a bonus point for is her Wrap/Toxic Victreebell, which is a terrifying opponent to face.
 Inspired.
 She blooms up with 11/20.

 #7 – Lorelei

-Where Lorelei ultimately fails however, is in her movepools, costing her a little.
+Where Lorelei ultimately fails, however, is in her movepools, costing her a few points.
 Over the ten Pokémon appearing over Red/Blue and Yellow, only one of them has the Ice Beam attack, which is a move you can just purchase in Celadon!
 No excuses, Lorelei.
 Add to that weird AI that can make her use a Super Potion on her Dewgong even at full health and a Jynx who still knows DoubleSlap, and you have to question her decisions.
 Lorelei teaches us how to be a good type-trainer with 12/20.

 #6 – Blaine